You have turned-in this assignment. You can review the lesson and see your previous answers.

 Cellular respiration takes place inside every cell of every living organism.

-All of your cells right now are hard at work respiring, using the glucose that you've eaten previously as a fuel.
+All of your cells right now are hard at work respiring.

-So, we've got the mitochondria and cytoplasm.
+So we've got the mitochondria and cytoplasm.

-So, within a cell, cellular respiration can take place in, inside the mitochondria and cytoplasm of animal and plant cells, and inside the cytoplasm of organisms that don't have mitochondria such as bacteria.
+So within a cell, cellular respiration can take place in inside the mitochondria and cytoplasm of animal and plant cells and inside the cytoplasm of organisms that don't have mitochondria such as bacteria.

-So, that's why those places are so important to cellular respiration.
+So that's why those places are so important to cellular respiration.

 It's where it takes place.

-So, that's actually the first part of today's lesson done.
+So that's actually the first part of today's lesson done.

-So, for our learning check, you're gonna see some statements and you're gonna tell me how you feel about them.
+So for our learning check, you're gonna see some statements and you're gonna tell me how you feel about them.

-So, here are statements.
+So here are our statements.

 A, respiration provides energy for life processes.